Finance in Germany

 However, nowadays the best place to open a bank account is definitely online!

-With Monese, a popular mobile banking app, users just download the app, submit a few personal details, and then add their ID information.
+Popular mobile banks like N26* and Bunq* allow users to apply 100% online.
+Just download the app, submit a few personal details, and then add your ID information.
 Within a few minutes, you can be up and running, depositing euros as with any normal account.

 Note for non-EU nationals

-Non-EU nationals should note that they will need to be resident in Germany before using these mobile apps.
-EU residents can create accounts from abroad before moving to Germany, but for Chinese, Indian, or US visitors, it will be necessary to make arrangements after arrival.
+Non-EU nationals should note that they may need to be residents in Germany before using certain mobile apps.
+EU residents can create accounts from abroad before moving to Germany, but for Chinese, Indian, or US visitors be sure to check the individual requirements of each bank.

 Mobile banking isn't the only option, of course.
 Many arrivals like to visit a nearby bank branch to meet the staff and discuss their accounts.
-These accounts often deliver more complex features like credit cards, overdrafts, and may suit self-employed workers and families.
+These accounts often deliver more complex features like credit cards overdrafts, and may suit self-employed workers and families.
+We recommend Commerzbank* for people who prefer to visit a physical branch to do their banking.

 There's nothing to stop people using both mobile banks and conventional banks.
 In fact, that's a very common option for expatriates as they navigate Germany's financial system.